Level 5 Integrative Counselling Training Course in Liverpool

 To progress into practice, students must complete a minimum of 100 hours of supervised client placement after the taught elements of the course.

 We provide guidance, documentation, and support to help students understand placement expectations and identify suitable settings.
+Unlike many training providers, we actively support you whether your hours are completed through our own counselling service or with established third-party organisations such as Marie Curie and other local charities.

 Placement and supervision arrangements are separate from taught sessions and may involve additional external costs.